ShadiestGoat/planERD/README.md

 Want to write code & have a feature in mind?
 Fork & Make a PR Want to write code, but don't know what to do?
 [Check out the TODO.md](./TODO.md)

+If you're going to contribute code - check out the [CONTRIBUTING.md](/CONTRIBUTING.md)

 ## Running locally

 1. Clone repo